What Is Broadband Internet?

 - Broadband internet refers to high-speed internet connections that are significantly faster than dial-up.

-- As of August 2025, the FCC defines broadband as a minimum of 100 Mbps download and 20 Mbps upload.
+- The FCC (Federal Communications Commission) defines broadband as a minimum of 100 Mbps download and 20 Mbps upload.

-- Common types of broadband include DSL, cable, fiber, satellite, and 5G/4G LTE connections.
+- Common types of broadband include fiber, cable, 5G home internet, satellite, and DSL.

 - The best broadband for rural areas often includes satellite and fixed wireless options, though availability varies by location.